The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 Start with why, what, how, or tell me about.
 These invite stories, not yes/no answers.

-The truth: AI doesn’t let you get away with lazy question writing.
-And honestly?
-That’s a good thing.
-It’ll make you a better researcher.
+AI doesn’t let you get away with lazy question writing.
+That’s a feature, not a flaw.
+It makes you a better researcher.

 Lie #4: “If I Just Ask the Question, the AI Will Know How to Probe”

-Here’s where most people leave insights on the table.
+This is where most teams leave insights on the table.
 The AI can probe.
 But it doesn’t know how you want it to probe unless you tell it.

 Tell the AI what you’re hoping to learn.